nairadithya/website/src/content/blog/new-design.md

 ## New Home Page

+The new layout is a more dense one, compared to the old one.
+It has 3 of my most recent posts and the music widget.

 ## Bookmarks

 I have removed the old bookmarks page in favour of The Garden.
 This is for two main reasons: